Grand Duchy of Baden State Railway: Electric operations

 The Baden State Railways began electric railway operations on 13 September 1913 with opening of the 15 KV AC, 162/3 Hz Wiese Valley Railway, Basel–Zell im Wiesental, and on its Schopfheim–Bad Säckingen branch.
 In addition to an experimental Class A¹ locomotive, eleven Class A² and A³ (DRG Class E 61) electric locomotives were procured.
 All had side-rods driving three axles.
 The electrification of the Wiesen valley line was mainly done in order to trial electric traction; it had no great significance in terms of traffic.
 No further expansion of electric services was carried out after the First World War due to the serious economic situation and it was not until 1952 that the electrification of Baden's railway network was begun in earnest.

 The network

 The railway lines in Baden State Railway network were opened as follows:

 On the cross-border lines marked with ¹ only the section as far as the border belonged to the Baden State Railways.
-The Basle link line was built by the Swiss Central Railway and co-financed by the Baden State Railway.
+The Basel link line was built by the Swiss Central Railway and co-financed by the Baden State Railway.
 The state railway had a special role for the only narrow gauge line, from Mosbach–Mudau, that opened on 3 June 1905.
 The firm of Vering & Waechter were contracted to build and run this line.